 Each voter has one vote, which produces a Party Elected List .
 This is essentially the 'normal' election results.
 In this method, this initial list will determine which party may get 'added seats'.
 This is an additional member system.

-There is a Navigation Panel that allows the Difference Limit to be varied from -0.00 to a value where no seats are added.
-Note that the Difference Limit is critical to the number of seats that are added.
-A value of -0.00% may give the best overall proportional representation, however, or just opt for, say -3.00% , which for each party will decrease, the difference between the %Seats and the %Votes, to within this Difference Limit.
-To vary this limit, link to one of the two Difference Limit values.
+There is a Navigation Panel that allows the LSQ Limit to be varied from -0.00 to a value where no seats are added.
+Note that the LSQ Limit is critical to the number of seats that are added.
+A value of -0.00% may give the best overall proportional representation, however, or just opt for, say -5.00% , which for each party will decrease, the difference between the %Seats and the %Votes, to within this LSQ Limit.
+To vary this limit, link to one of the two LSQ Limit values.

 This method produces a Resultant Party Elected List that is now more fully representative of the wishes of the electorate.
 All voters will be able to more easily have their parliamentary representative advocate for them as they are from their own constituency.
 All candidates will have a strong link to those who voted for them.

 The third list is the Candidate Non-elected List (i.e. not first past the post).
 This candidate list is sorted in descending order by the number of votes received.
-For each party, the Difference Limit is used to determine if this candidate will be considered for an added seat in parliament, changing the overall Least Square Index.
+When the LSQ Limit is reached the search process is ended, the current Candidate Non-elected List is complete.
 For each row, the party which is increased, the riding, the candidate votes, the added member as well as the first past the post winner for that riding, will be displayed.
 There would be only a marginal increase in the number of parties, if at all.